 If you want to fill the bars with color, you can do that using the “fill” argument.

 In the plot above, the height of the bars represents the total number of males and females.
-This is fine if you want to compare counts, but if you want to compare proportions of each gender that took each class, you would have to make the bars equal heights.
-You can do that by simply changing the position to “fill”.
+This is fine if you want to compare the total counts, but if you want to compare the proportions of each gender that took each class, you would have to make the bars equal heights.
+You can do that by simply changing the position to “fill.”